TomLgpl/FlutterTemplate/README.md

 The providers help you splitting your code behavior depending of the environment.

+### Services

+Every services give you a way to retrieve data and create data class with it.
+They can only be called from Repositories.

 ### Repositories

-Every repository give you a way to retrieve data and create data class with it.
-They can only be called from Services.

-### Services

-Every services helps you calling repositories and transformers to retrieve data as you want.
+Every repositories helps you calling services and transformers to retrieve data as you want.

 ### Transformers

 Transformers let you transform data, from one class to an another.
-They can only be called from Services.
+They can only be called from Repositories.

 ### Utils